GlennMm/autosaver/README.md

 ### Features

 - Automatic Saving: Saves your file on events like InsertLeave and TextChanged.
 - Persistent State: Remembers whether autosave was enabled or disabled across sessions.
-- Toggle Command: Easily enable or disable autosave on the fly using the :AutosaveToggle command.
+- Command: The plugin creates a :Autosave command which has the options on/off/status or toggle.
 - Exclusion of Filetypes: Configure filetypes to exclude from autosaving (e.g., commit messages, markdown files).

 ### Installation